 Whisk all of these ingredients together in a small sauce pan.
 Then, place the sauce pan on medium high heat just until it comes to a low boil.
 Reduce the heat to low (I turn the dial all the way down to the minimum amount of heat on my stove) and simmer for 20 minutes, whisking occasionally, or until the ketchup reaches your desired thickness.

-Serve on your favourite things to eat with ketchup.
-Here are some of my Paleo & Low FODMAP recipes whose flavour, although already superb (haha), could be further enhanced with this ketchup:
+Serve this homemade low FODMAP Ketchup with/on your favorite things to eat with ketchup.
+Here are some of my Low FODMAP recipes whose flavor, although already superb (haha), could be further enhanced with this ketchup:

 - Air Fryer French Fries